 Request a Record

-Copies of incident reports can be provided to citizens who request them in writing.
-Please complete our Request for Criminal Justice Records Form (PDF) and either email it to the Records Division or drop it off at the Windsor Police Department.
+Requests for records must be made in writing on the accompanying Request for Criminal Justice Records Form (PDF) and either email it to the Records Division or drop it off at the Windsor Police Department.
 Please see the Town of Windsor Fee Schedule (PDF) for associated costs.

 Records are generally not available within 14 days of the date of an incident.
 Please allow three business days for a response to your request.
 It may take up to seven business days to produce a copy of the record or longer if there are extenuating circumstances.
 Many reports, however, are not immediately available such as:

 - If a report is still under investigation, it cannot be released unless authorized by the investigating officer